J-O10/PowershellScripts/README.md

 2. Email to UPN resolver: Import a CSV Containing Email Addresses associated with AD accounts on your domain and return the UPN's associated with them.
    Exports them to a CSV file.

+3. Suspend Bitlocker On Target Device: Define a target to suspend bitlocker on line 1.
+When the script runs it will suspend bitlocker on the device.